krishna3006b/NewsWave-main/README.md

 ---

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the MIT License

 ---

-**NewsWave** is committed to ensuring free and open journalism for all, where truth and security are prioritized.
+**NewsWave** is committed to ensuring free and open journalism for all, where truth and security are prioritized